Klippel–Trénaunay syndrome: Signs and symptoms

 In some cases, port-wine stains (capillary port wine type) may be absent.
 Such cases are very rare and may be classified as "atypical Klippel–Trenaunay syndrome".

 KTS can either affect blood vessels, lymph vessels, or both.
 The condition most commonly presents with a mixture of the two.
 Those with venous involvement experience increased pain and complications, such as venous ulceration in the lower extremities.

 Those with large AVMs are at risk of formation of blood clots in the vascular lesion, which may migrate to the lungs (pulmonary embolism).
 If there is large-volume blood flow through the lesion, high-output heart failure may develop due to the inability of the heart to generate sufficient cardiac output.
 Much rarer are haemorrhages.
 They can be serious if the brain is affected.

 Genetics

 The birth defect affects men and women equally, and is not limited to any racial group.
-It is not certain if it is genetic in nature, although testing is ongoing.
-There is some evidence that it may be associated with a translocation at t(8;14)(q22.3;q13).
-Some researchers have suggested AGGF1 has an association.
+In 2004, it was not certain if it was genetic in nature.
+As of 2001, there was evidence that it may be associated with a translocation at t(8;14)(q22.3;q13).
+In 2005, some researchers suggested AGGF1 has an association.

+As of 2016, it belongs to the PIK3CA-related overgrowth spectrum of diseases, which are caused by mutations in the PIK3CA gene.
+Mutations in phosphatidylinositol-4-5-bisphosphate 3 kinase, catalytic subunit (=PIK3CA) gene leads to dysregulation of the MTOR pathway.
+Activation of protein kinase leads to uninhibited mTOR action resulting in cell proliferation.